 So back to the study itself: was it flawed?

 - By focusing on one particular sub-group of the population—overweight, post-menopausal women—we can’t be certain that the results would have been replicated across the general population.

 - An eight-year study is indeed a long one, but to see the kind of results we would hope for, a broader sample of the population would need to be studied over an even longer period, say 15-20 years.

 - Some, including Dean Ornish, a well-known low fat guru, argue that the low fat goals weren't strictly adhered to.
-The intention was to have the women on a low fat diet eat just 20% of calories from fat.
-But in reality they started by eating 24% of calories from fat, creeping up to 29% later on.
-True, this hardly seems excessive, but if the object was to see what staying at 20% would yield, then we failed to see the effect.
+The intention was to have the women on a low fat diet eat just 20 percent of calories from fat.
+But in reality they started by eating 24% of calories from fat, creeping up to 29 percent later on.
+True, this hardly seems excessive, but if the object was to see what staying at 20 percent would yield, then we failed to see the effect.

 - The women on the low fat diet were counseled to reduce fat, period, rather than to limit fat intake to the “right” kinds of fats.
 In recent years we have been advised to make a distinction between the good fats and the bad fats.
 Swearing off nuts but picking at potato chips would be an example of a bad choice.
 Eating salmon rather than steak would be a good choice.
 Would the outcome of the low fat study have been different if the women had been told to choose unsaturated fats, and to avoid saturated and trans fats?